CirroBio/Cirro-client/README.md

 The `transfer_max_retries` configuration property specifies the maximum number of times to attempt uploading a file to Cirro in the event of a transfer failure.
 When uploading files to Cirro, network issues or temporary outages can occasionally cause a transfer to fail.
+It will pause for an increasing amount of time for each retry attempt.

 ```ini
 [General]